Visiting Doolin is never an adventure on its own. It always follows by a trip to the Cliffs of Moher.

 Visiting Doolin Village for the First Time

-Small, but with a spark… This is exactly how you’d describe charming Doolin Village on the West Coast of Ireland.
+Small, yet with a spark… This is exactly how you’d describe charming Doolin Village on the West Coast of Ireland.
 Unlike other popular Irish cities and villages, this place seems to be too tiny to spend more than a few hours.
-But the more you immerse into Irish culture and breathtaking scenery when visiting Doolin Village, the longer you wish to stay here.
+But the more you immerse into Irish culture and enjoy breathtaking scenery while wandering around Doolin Village, the longer you wish to stay here.
 Perhaps, this is one of the main reasons why this place is referred to as a small village with a giant heart.

 Getting to Doolin Village